DNN Modularization via Activation-Driven Training: 's Guiding Principles

 The limitations of modularization via \emph{external} masks motivated us to develop \approach, an approach that supports modularity \textit{inherently} within a DNN by directly shaping the activation patterns of DNN layers during training.
-Specifically, \approach's training strategy is built upon two core principles: (1)~improve module specialization by refining activations of hidden units {at a finer-grain level than prior work}, and (2)~reduce excessive activations of those units to ensure module compactness. {We will motivate and briefly introduce both principles next, and then elaborate on them in Section~\ref{sec:MODA_approach}.}
+Specifically, \approach's training strategy is built upon two core principles: (1)~improve module specialization by refining activations of hidden units {at a finer-grained level than prior work}, and (2)~reduce excessive activations of those units to ensure module compactness.
+We will motivate and briefly introduce both principles next, and then elaborate on them in Section~\ref{sec:MODA_approach}.

-\looseness-1 \textbf{Module Specialization} -- The key goal of \approach is to promote modularity within a multi-layer DNN by cultivating distinct \textit{specialized} sub-networks tailored to different functionalities, i.e., to predicting particular classes.
+\looseness-1 \textbf{Inherent Module Specialization} -- The key goal of {\approach} is to promote modularity within a multi-layer DNN by cultivating distinct \textit{specialized} sub-networks tailored to different functionalities, i.e., to predict particular classes.
 This functional specialization implies that, ideally, each hidden unit of a layer should activate exclusively in response to input samples from a single class.
-This differs from the behavior observed in DNNs trained using conventional strategies, where a hidden unit often responds to samples across multiple classes~\cite{bilal2017convolutional, liu2016towards}.
+Typically, DNNs exhibit a hierarchical structure: earlier (initial) layers share a substantial set of hidden units that capture low-level features (e.g., image edges, textures) across classes~\cite{alexnetmodel}.
+In later (deeper) layers, neurons are expected to capture more high-level, class-specific concepts (e.g., bird or cat), thereby becoming more specialized and selective in response to input samples from a particular class~\cite{alexnetmodel}.
+However, this specialization in DNNs is typically weak because deeper layers may still contain many shared units that are frequently activated for samples from multiple classes~\cite{liu2016towards}.

-To this end, we propose two novel training objectives that foster the functional specialization of hidden units in each layer by shaping their activation patterns: (1) \textit{intra-class affinity} promotes similar subsets of units consistently activated to predict samples within the same class, and (2) \textit{inter-class dispersion} enforces distinct subsets of units activated to predict samples from different classes.
-Throughout the training process, these subsets of hidden units will serve as individual modules, which can later be decomposed for further reuse.
+To remedy this, we propose two novel training objectives that foster the functional specialization of hidden units in each layer by shaping their activation patterns: (1) \textit{intra-class affinity} promotes similar subsets of units consistently activated to predict samples within the same class, and (2) \textit{inter-class dispersion} enforces distinct subsets of units activated to predict samples from different classes.
+Throughout training, these subsets of hidden units will function as sub-networks, which can later be decomposed into modules.